assetinfo/jquery.gridSplit/README.md

 --------

-Firstly, we need to include the required packages in our page:
+Firstly, download or clone this repo, then run 'bower install' and include the required packages in your page:

 ```html
 <link rel="stylesheet" href="./bower_components/bootstrap/dist/css/bootstrap.css">